 Understanding the Lifetime value of the visitor

 For too long we have focused on measuring the value of tourism by adding up the transactions made while the visitor is in New Zealand.
-But such a method neglects the longer-term influence that visit may have on a person’s subsequent consumption, investment, study, and migration choices.
-The EDU is working with partners Central Otago District Council and Auckland Unlimited to research the life-time value of the visitor which will help curate the visitor experience, with the aim of more effectively influencing visitors’ long-term choices and economic benefit to NZ once they return home.
+This neglects the longer-term influence that visit may have on a person’s subsequent purchasing, investment, study, and migration choices.
+The team is working with Central Otago District Council and Auckland Unlimited to research the lifetime value of the visitor.
+This will help curate the visitor experience, with the aim of more effectively influencing visitors’ long-term choices and economic benefit to the country once they return home.

 Destination Management Planning